atlas-001/webscrape/README.md

 a webscraper with machine learning with hopes of one day predicting the future.
 ##

+## Instructions

+you should be able to run a lot of features already with the main.py at the top of the repo

 ## Installation
 ### For Linux/Debian:
 (originally coded on a raspberry pi)